BillStephens2022/ProjectPortfolio/README.md

   ## Description

   This is an web app built with REACT to showcase my project portfolio.
-My portfolio includes front end, back end, and full stack projects using various technologies.

   See screenshot below:

   ## Table of Contents

   - [Installation](#installation)